What is ReviewerCredits?

 Several metrics have been developed to appraise and quantify the work of authors, articles and journals.
 For example, the “Impact factor” calculates the average number of times articles are cited in a year in a journal.
 Hence, the higher the impact factor the more important is the journal.

-Unfortunately, no attention has been given to peer-reviewer and their work.
+Unfortunately, no attention has been given to peer-reviewers and their work.
 No metrics and no rewards exist to recognize and reward their performance.
 Peer review is a crucial phase in the process of publication for Journals and Publishers.

 According to a recent survey conducted by Wiley, the main reasons driving scientists into peer-review is their willingness to actively participate in the research community for the advancement of science.
 Secondly, they are impelled to return the favor for reviews they have received for their own publication.
 However, relying only on a volunteer effort with a lack of any form of recognition has led to two major consequences.